About

 INSPIRED BY THE SPIRIT OF SOCIAL JUSTICE AND CIVIC ENGAGEMENT

-Our goal is for the MMTM project to be the spark that ignites a passion in our participants and propels them on a trajectory of purpose and calling beyond what they could have imagined—a cause bigger than themselves.
+Launched in 2016 amidst the social, political and cultural tumult of those times, the goal was for the MMTM project to be the spark that ignites a passion in our young filmmakers and propels them on a trajectory of purpose and calling beyond what they could have imagined— a cause bigger than themselves.